CosmoStatGW/CHIMERA/docs/user_guide/installation.rst

 .. code-block:: bash

-   pip install chimera
+   pip install chimera-gw

 From source
 -----------
-If you want to modify the code you can clone the source repository hosted on on GitLab
+If you want to modify the code you can clone the source repository hosted on on GitHub

 .. code-block:: bash

     git clone https://github.com/CosmoStatGW/CHIMERA.git
     cd CHIMERA
-    python -m pip install -e .
+    pip install -e .

 Issues